 When the stock market crashes, stock value goes down and when stock prices go down, that’s the best time to buy stocks cheaper.
 So, it’s totally possible to still make money in a recession.

-Throughout this stocks recession trading guide, we’re going to reveal what is the best stock investing strategy during a recession.
+Throughout this trading guide, you're going to learn about the best stock investing strategy during a recession.

 But, first, let’s start with the definition of a recession.